gt-health/AutomatedCQLGeneration/README.md

 * Reads a .json file as configuration
 * Generates CQL snippets based on the configuration
-* Writes the final CQL script to a file of the same name The guide will first give a basic overview of json as a structure, then the supported
+* Writes the final CQL script to a file of the same name The guide will first give a basic overview of json as a structure, then the supported JSON definitions.

 # JSON Overview
 ## External Tutorials